-The NZ Hi-Tech Foundation is excited to introduce the six winners of its first He Whetū Mārama Ngā Karahipi Leading Light Scholarship.
+The NZ Hi-Tech Foundation is excited to introduce the winners of He Whetū Mārama Ngā Karahipi Leading Light Scholarships.

-In line with this mission, the foundation distributed a total of $30,000 in financial assistance to support its six incredible scholarship recipient’s journeys into tech.
+In line with this mission, each year the foundation distributes financial assistance to support its incredible scholarship recipient’s journeys into tech.

 Support the NZ Hi-Tech Foundation in its mission towards reducing barriers and inequities within the tech sector.